Alex Verdugo Player Props: Red Sox vs. Diamondbacks

 Alex Verdugo At The Plate

-- Among the qualifying hitters in baseball, he ranks 39th in batting average, 44th in on-base percentage, and 67th in slugging.
+- He ranks 22nd in batting average, 32nd in on base percentage, and 59th in slugging among the qualified hitters in baseball.

-- Verdugo has picked up a hit in 35 of 47 games this season, with multiple hits 15 times.
+- Verdugo has reached base via a hit in 36 games this year (of 48 played), and had multiple hits in 16 of those games.

-- Verdugo has driven home a run in 14 games this year (29.8%), including more than one RBI in 8.5% of his games and producing three or more of his team's runs on one occasion..
+- Verdugo has driven in a run in 15 games this season (31.3%), including four games with more than one RBI (8.3%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 30 of 47 games this season, and more than once 6 times.
+- He has scored in 31 games this season (64.6%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.